Q:

 2. N-propyl ester molecular structure

-• n-propyl ester of the molecular structure, propyl in the middle of the carbon atoms connected to two ethoxy (-OCH₂) and a methoxy (-OCH), forming a symmetry of the ester structure.
+n-propyl ester of the molecular structure, propyl in the middle of the carbon atoms connected to two ethoxy (-OCH₂) and a methoxy (-OCH), forming a symmetry of the ester structure.
+This structure makes n-propyl ester different from propyl acetate in certain characteristics, such as its activity in certain reactions and stability.
+Pretty interesting, huh?.

 2. physical property differences

-1. Melting point and boiling point
+1. Moreover Melting point and boiling point

-2. Solubility and volatility
+2. Solubility and evaporative environment

-3. uses and application areas
+3. uses and consumption areas

-1. Solvents and emulsifiers
+1. According to research Solvents and emulsifiers

 2. Spices and condiments